twilson63/permaweb-cookbook/CONTRIBUTING.md

 ### Adding Content

-There's a list of needed content tracked on the [project board](https://github.com/users/twilson63/projects/2) of this repository.
+There's a list of needed content tracked on the [issues](https://github.com/twilson63/permaweb-cookbook/issues) list of this repository.
-The board is kept up to date with all work being worked on.

 To start work, do the following: